Xi-Cheng Zhang: Biography

 Zhang received his BS in physics from Peking University, China in 1982.
 He subsequently earned his M.Sc and PhD in physics from Brown University, RI, USA in 1983 and 1986 respectively.
 He was a research physicist in Amoco Research Center and research scientist in Columbia University.
 He was appointed as Associate Professor in the department of physics at Rensselaer Polytechnic Institute in Jan, 1992.
-He was promoted to Professor and Distinguished Professor in Science on May, 1997 and Sep.
+He was promoted to Professor and Distinguished Professor in Science in May 1997 and Sep.
 2001 respectively.
 He was elected as the Fellow of Institute of Electrical and Electronics Engineers ins 2001 for "contributions to free-space terahertz optoelectronics".

 He has been involved in research using Terahertz radiation, a part of the spectrum between microwaves and infrared, and the traditional bounds of electronics, and photonics.
 Terahertz radiation, or "T-Rays" have many potential applications for 3D scanning, non-destructive testing, and spectroscopy.
 Dr. Zhang has been active in pulsed THz research since 1988.
+He edited the seminal text in the emerging field of THz liquid photonics: Terahertz Liquid Photonics, World Scientific (2023).